Best free iPad apps

 It's a storefront for handmade, vintage and creative goods.
 Instead of polished iPad stands fresh from Jony Ive's pencil, you're more likely to find something beautiful made out of driftwood.
 The app's interface is clean and simple, making browsing a treat; and you can of course flag shops and items as favourites, and receive notifications when an order ships.

-It's not the most efficient weather forecasting app around, but MeteoEarth for iPad is perhaps the most fun to fiddle around with.
+It's not the most efficient weather forecasting app around, but MeteoEarth is perhaps the most fun to fiddle around with.
 You can spin and explore the Earth with a fingertip, and add overlays for meteorological data you're interested in, such as temperature, precipitation and wind.

 Tap-hold anywhere on the map to get the current conditions, or switch to the climate view for averages.
 Google ads pop up every now and again, periodically obliterating the geekery, but are easily dismissed.